millerj870/millerj870.github.io/LandCruiserSaleItems.md

 Each item has a 'price' next to it.
 This figure is half the cost of the same new part listed on this [Toyota Parts Center](https://parts.olathetoyota.com/v-2004-toyota-land-cruiser--base--4-7l-v8-gas/) web site.

-All items are sold as-is ... this page has high quality pics you can use to evaluate each piece.
+All items are sold as-is ... this page has high quality pics (sometime two for an item) you can use to evaluate each piece.
 (Click on the thumbnail for a larger image.)
 These parts won't be available forever.

 I prefer a buyer 'pick up' the items they pay for, but I'm reluctantly willing to ship.
 Buyer will pay the cost of packing and shipping via UPS.